Citizen's Guide to Colorado Uninsured / Underinsured Motorist Coverage | VictimsGuide.com

 3. Is the other vehicle uninsured, underinsured, or unknown?

-4. Were all liability limits exhausted?
+4. Were liability limits exhausted or tendered?

-5. Did the insured settle without written consent?
+5. Did the insured settle without consent?

-The exact policy language, with reader guidance
+Sample policy language, with reader guidance

 A. Insuring agreement — bodily injury coverage